isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-08-post-ties-that-bind-the-story-of-two-brother-poets.md

 #### **Notes**

-[^1]:*F.M.S.R.* was published in 1937 by the London publisher, Arthur H. Stockwell.
-See Toh, H. M (2007).
-Introduction to Singapore poetry on Ars Interpres.
+[^1]: *F.M.S.R.* was published in 1937 by the London publisher, Arthur H. Stockwell.
+See Toh, H. M (2007). *[Introduction to Singapore poetry on Ars Interpres](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=201578883)*.
 Retrieved from Ars Interpres website; Pang, A., &amp; Shankar, R. (Eds.).
 (2015).
 Editors’ introduction.
-In Union:15 years of drunken boat, 50 years of writing from Singapore (pp. 12–13).
+In *Union:15 years of drunken boat*, 50 years of writing from Singapore (pp. 12–13).
 Singapore: Ethos Books.
 Call no.: RSING S821 UNI
 [^2]:Teo, A. (2015).
 Conclusion (p.
 55).
 In E. Ogihara-Schuck &amp; A. Teo.
 (Eds.), Finding Francis: A poetic adventure.
 Singapore: Ethos Books.
 Call no.: RSING S821 NG
 [^3]:Ng, F.P.
 (1937).
 F.M.S.R.: A poem.
 London: Arthur H. Stockwell.
 Call no.: RCLOS 821.9 PNG-[FRL]
 [^4]:Tatsushi Narita was looking for participants in his panel discussion titled “T.S.
 Eliot: East and West” but passed away before the conference convened.
 Although she had never met Narita in person, Ogihara-Schuck attributes the start of her research on F.M.S.R. to his last research effort before his death.
 Ogihara-Schuck’s paper was presented at the International Association of American Studies (IASA) conference in Poland in 2013.